Frequently Asked Questions

 -

-Due to current Medicare regulations surrounding physical therapy services within a cash-based practice model, DivineVagine Physical Therapy is currently unable to provide services or superbills for Medicare beneficiaries.
-If you are a Medicare beneficiary and have questions regarding eligibility or appropriate care options, please feel free to reach out and we would be happy to help guide you toward the most appropriate resources when possible.
+Due to current Medicare regulations, DivineVagine Physical Therapy is unable to provide services or issue superbills for Medicare beneficiaries.
+If you are a Medicare beneficiary and have questions about your options, please don't hesitate to reach out.
+We are happy to help guide you toward the most appropriate resources whenever possible.

 -

 No. New Jersey is a direct access state, which means patients can begin physical therapy treatment without a physician referral or prescription in many cases.
-However, New Jersey law requires a licensed healthcare provider’s signature on the plan of care within 30 days of starting treatment in order to continue physical therapy services.
-If additional medical evaluation, imaging, or collaboration with another healthcare provider is needed based on your symptoms or presentation, appropriate recommendations and referrals will always be discussed to ensure safe and effective care.
+However, New Jersey law requires a licensed healthcare provider's signature on the plan of care within 30 days of starting treatment in order to continue physical therapy services.
+If ongoing treatment is recommended, you will be asked to provide the name of your physician or other appropriate healthcare provider so the required signature can be obtained.

 -

 Every patient and treatment plan is different.
 Frequency and duration of care depend on your symptoms, goals, medical history, and response to treatment.
-Your recommended plan of care will be discussed during your evaluation.
+Your recommended plan of care will be discussed during your first appointment.

 -